AIfriendly/Eleven-labs-video-generator/docs/prd.md

 **Complexity:** low
 **Project Context:** Greenfield - new application

-The project leverages existing AI APIs (Eleven Labs for TTS, image generation and video editing; Google Gemini for script generation) but with a focus on reliable automation and consistency.
+The project leverages existing AI APIs (Eleven Labs for TTS and sound effects; Google Gemini for script generation; Google Gemini Nano Banana for image generation) but with a focus on reliable automation and consistency.
 The local interactive terminal tool will implement robust queuing and caching systems to handle API limitations while providing predictable performance.
-The MVP will focus on core functionality: accepting a text prompt, allowing pre-generation selection of image models and voiceover options, generating a script via Gemini, creating TTS with Eleven Labs, generating images with Eleven Labs, and compiling the final video using Eleven Labs editing features with 3-4 second image durations for optimal pacing and professional appearance with subtle zoom effects.
+The MVP will focus on core functionality: accepting a text prompt, allowing pre-generation selection of image models and voiceover options, generating a script via Gemini, creating TTS with Eleven Labs, generating images with Nano Banana, and compiling the final video using FFmpeg with 3-4 second image durations for optimal pacing and professional appearance with subtle zoom effects.
 Success metrics include: <10 second terminal startup time, 80% success rate for complete video generation, average processing time under 5 minutes per video, and user satisfaction score above 4/5.
 Advanced features like real-time API usage monitoring, batch processing, local caching, workflow integration, image timing optimization, pre-generation customization, professional video editing, and robust error handling will be implemented to ensure a superior user experience with complete transparency on API consumption and costs.

 ## Success Criteria